benstopford/expiring-map/README.md

 # expiring-map
-little toy implementation of an expiring map
+Little toy implementation of an expiring map